 pgAdmin is a free, reliable, open source graphical query tool that can be used to access any postgreSQL database.
-A wealth of information about pgAdmin is available on the internet including the pgAdmin III Documenation Website.
-Using pgAdmin necessitates that you install postgreSQL on your local machine, even though you need not download the AACT database to your local machine.
+A wealth of information about pgAdmin is available on the internet including the pgAdmin Documenation Website.
 Use of this tool assumes a basic understanding of SQL.

-The following instructions present examples for pgAdmin3 on a PC.
+The following instructions present examples for pgAdmin4 on a PC.
 Screenshots will appear differently for other versions and/or operating systems.

 Enter "New Server Registration" info with the following credentials and press [OK] in the lower right of the dialog box.

 Hostname: aact-db.ctti-clinicaltrials.org Port: 5432 Database name: aact User name: (sign up/in to get a username) Password: 'your AACT password'